brucewlee/lingfeat/README.md

 pip install lingfeat
 ```

 Option 2.
 Install from the repo.

-You'll need to install the dependencis by yourself.
+You'll need to install the dependencies, including spaCy, by yourself.
 Ideally, use virtual environment (optional).

+Use code below for option 2.
 ```bash
 git clone https://github.com/brucewlee/lingfeat.git
 cd lingfeat